flekschas/svelte-simple-modal/README.md

 The `<Popup />` component is the same as in the example above.

+To hide the modal programmatically, simply unset the store.
+E.g., `modal.set(null)`.

 ### Styling

 The modal comes pre-styled for convenience but you can easily extent or replace the styling using either custom CSS classes or explicit CSS styles.